Acute myeloid leukemia (AML) is a cancer of the blood and bone marrow. With AML, the bone marrow makes abnormal blood cells including:

 - External radiation therapy —targets a certain part of the body

-- Other drug therapy may be used to kill leukemia cells, stop them from dividing, or help them mature into white blood cells
+- Other medicines— to kill leukemia cells, stop them from dividing, or help them mature

 - Antibiotics to treat and prevent infections